Land-use planning

-Land use planning is the process of regulating the use of land by a central authority.
+Land use planning or land-use regulation is the process of regulating the use of land by a central authority.
 Usually, this is done to promote more desirable social and environmental outcomes as well as a more efficient use of resources.
 More specifically, the goals of modern land use planning often include environmental conservation, restraint of urban sprawl, minimization of transport costs, prevention of land use conflicts, and a reduction in exposure to pollutants.
 In the pursuit of these goals, planners assume that regulating the use of land will change the patterns of human behavior, and that these changes are beneficial.
 The first assumption, that regulating land use changes the patterns of human behavior is widely accepted.
-However, the second assumption - that these changes are beneficial - is contested, and depends on the location and regulations being discussed.
+However, the second assumption – that these changes are beneficial – is contested, and depends on the location and regulations being discussed.

 In urban planning, land use planning seeks to order and regulate land use in an efficient and ethical way, thus preventing land use conflicts.
 Governments use land use planning to manage the development of land within their jurisdictions.
 In doing so, the governmental unit can plan for the needs of the community while safeguarding natural resources.
 To this end, it is the systematic assessment of land and water potential, alternatives for land use, and economic and social conditions in order to select and adopt the best land use options.
 Often one element of a comprehensive plan, a land use plan provides a vision for the future possibilities of development in neighborhoods, districts, cities, or any defined planning area.

 In the United States, the terms land use planning, regional planning, urban planning, and urban design are often used interchangeably, and will depend on the state, county, and/or project in question.
 Despite confusing nomenclature, the essential function of land use planning remains the same whatever term is applied.
 The Canadian Institute of Planners offers a definition that land use planning means the scientific, aesthetic, and orderly disposition of land, resources, facilities and services with a view to securing the physical, economic and social efficiency, health and well-being of urban and rural communities.
 The American Planning Association states that the goal of land use planning is to further the welfare of people and their communities by creating convenient, equitable, healthful, efficient, and attractive environments for present and future generations.
+Land-use planning in England and Wales is founded on the Town and Country Planning Act 1947, with comparable legislation applicable in Scotland and Northern Ireland.